-- The wrong windows have been installed on the exterior of the building
+1. The wrong windows installed on the exterior of the building.

-- The wrong level of fire separation from the flat to the common areas of the building
+2. The wrong level of fire separation from the flat to the common areas of the building.

-- The failure of fire stopping between floors, specifically up and down the risers which travel from the bottom to the top of the building for wiring and plumbing etcetera, the issue here is that there should be fire protection covering the holes, but it’s either missing, incorrect or damaged.
+3. The failure of fire stopping between floors, specifically up and down the risers which travel from the bottom to the top of the building for wiring and plumbing etc…the issue here is that there should be fire protection covering the holes, but it’s either missing, incorrect or damaged.

 The reason behind this is the enquiry from the Grenfell tragedy and the failure to learn from previous fires in other high rise buildings (HRBs).

 1. Residents are Left in Unsafe Properties They Can’t Sell